BoBch27/firevault_go/README.md

 Custom Errors
 ------------
-During collection methods which require validation (i.e. `Create`, `Update` and `Validate`), Firevault may return an error of a `FieldError` interface, which can aid in presenting custom error messages to users.
-All other errors are of the usual `error` type.
+During collection methods which require validation (i.e. `Create`, `Update` and `Validate`), Firevault may return an error that implements the `FieldError` interface, which can aid in presenting custom error messages to users.
+All other errors are of the usual `error` type, and do not satisfy the the interface.
 Available methods for `FieldError` can be found in the `field_error.go` file.

 Firevault supports the creation of custom, user-friendly, error messages, through `ErrorFormatterFn`.
 These are run whenever a `FieldError` is created (i.e. whenever a validation rule fails).
 All registered formatters are executed on the `FieldError` and if all return a nil error (or there's no registered formatters), a `FieldError` is returned instead.
 Otherwise, the first custom error is returned.